wistia/wistia-open-docs/_posts/embed-troubleshooting.md

 ## Video not resizing correctly

+There are generally two ways in which a video might not display at the size you'd expect:

+1. You're [embedding in WordPress with oEmbed]({{ "/wordpress#using_an_oembed_url" | post_url }}), but your video is displaying at smaller dimensions than what you set on the _Embed & Share_ screen.
+If that's happening, it's possible that your WordPress theme specifies a maximum width for content embedded with oEmbed.
+See [this tip in the Wistia WordPress docs]({{ "/wordpress#video_appearing_smaller_than_it_should_be" | post_url }}) for details on fixing that.

-[Video Foam]({{ '/video-foam' | post_url }}) is the best way to make a video responsive.
+2. You'd like your video to be responsive, but it's not changing size when it should.
+First things first, make sure you're using [Video Foam]({{ '/video-foam' | post_url }})!
+Video Foam is the best way to make a video responsive.

-Are you using Video Foam already, but your video is not responding correctly?
-Check to make sure that the parent container around your video is set to the correct width – that's what Video Foam will use to determine how wide the video should be.
+If you're using Video Foam already but your video is not responding correctly, check to make sure that the parent container (that's the HTML element surrounding your video, like a set of `<div>` tags) is set to the width you'd like.
+That's what Video Foam will use to determine how wide the video should be.

+If you're having a problem with the size of your video and the tips above don't do the trick, [send us a link to the video](http://wistia.com/support/contact) and we'll help you get it looking great!

 ## Video not displaying on mobile devices